GT3CH1/rust-firebase/README.md

 ### Working with JSON values

+* Json is received as a serde_json Value object.
-For now JSON is sent and received as a string literal, an easier method is likely to be implemented in future versions
+* For now JSON is received as a string literal, an easier method is likely to be implemented in future versions

 ```Rust